orb-lang/espalier/doc/md/notes/peg-groups.md

 I've been doing this with strings, which kinda only works because if a rule is double\-defined the Grammar module does not care\.

+What follows is a fairly raw brain dump\.
+Caveat lector\.

+## Subparser Extraction

+This relies on a simple equivalence: a PEG must have a start rule, and that rule must visit all subrules for those subrules to be counted as part of the grammar\.

+So if we take a single rule, and visit every rule mentioned by that rule's construction, and so on, skipping cycles, then concatenate the rules, we have a PEG which recognizes this rule\.

+### Proof

+That's where ACL2 comes in\!

+I'm not sure what the strategy is, but it should involve proving that walking a subtree created from a given rule tree visits identical nodes as walking the original PEG tree starting from that rule\.

+With a ParseIR reader, that's just list traversal and structural equivalence, and without structural list equivalence no symbolic Lisp mathematical engine can function\.

 ## Rule Equality